 PLS has many types of materials that it loans to libraries to supplement their own collections on a temporary basis.
 The items are sent in blocks as a single unit.
-Types of blocks available include Seasonal; large print (including genres of romance, mystery, and westerns); audiobooks; the Read Alberta Books travelling display; storytime kits for programming (for ages 2-3 and 4-6). www.peacelibrarysystem.ab.ca/Our-Services eResources
+Types of blocks available include seasonal; large print (mysteries, westerns and mixed adult fiction); audiobooks; the Read Alberta Books travelling display; Book Club Kits (four kits featuring Indigenous authors), and storytime kits for programming (for ages 2-3 and 4-6). https://peacelibrarysystem.ab.ca/Our-Services/Blocks-and-Kits.